raphael-group/MOLLUSC/README.md

 The software can run in one of the following three main modes: (1) The sequence only model, (2) Sequence + Location models jointly, and (3) Location only.
 For each of these modalities we show an example command with the input files in the (example)[example] directory.

-Before trying the examples, you need to either clone the MOLLUSC repo `git clone https://github.com/raphael-group/MOLLUSC.git` or download and unzip (example.zip)[example.zip] to your machine.
+Before trying the examples, you need to either clone the MOLLUSC repo `git clone https://github.com/raphael-group/MOLLUSC.git` or download and unzip [example.zip](example.zip) to your machine.

 ### Sequence Only Model